mmatschiner/snapp_prep/README.md

 A manuscript on divergence-time estimation with SNAPP is in preparation.

-To learn about the available options of this script, run with '-h' (or without any options):
+To learn about the available options of this script, run with `-h` (or without any options):

 ```
 ruby snapp_prep.rb -h